This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re visiting during the busy season of summer, you’ll usually see queues out of the door and around the corner waiting to get a seat.

-On the weekday when you get here there will usually be two queues;
+On the day when you get here there will usually be two queues;

 - One for those with reservations (yes, you still have to queue even if you have a reservation)